Last Updated on January 3, 2022

-Your negative COVID test result from a Rapid Antigen or RT-PCR test taken within 72 hours prior to arrival should be scanned and emailed to the Ashram prior to arrival and presented upon arrival.
+Your negative COVID test result taken within 72 hours prior to arrival should be scanned and emailed to the Ashram prior to arrival and presented upon arrival.
 This can be the same test as the one used to obtain the Bahamas Travel Health Visa.

 Guests will complete a health survey before arrival and again at check-in.
 Every arriving guest will have his or her temperature checked upon arrival to ensure no one with symptoms comes on property.

 Payment is to be completed 14 days prior to arrival or at the time of registration if making the booking less than 14 days prior to travel.

 To minimize contact, only virtual payment by credit card will be accepted – no cash or hand-to-hand card exchanges.

 Testing & Departure

 The safety of our guests and staff is our highest priority.
 To this end, we require that all guests and staff take an on-site COVID-19 rapid antigen test upon arrival and then every two days*.
 The test will be administered by a staff member and the cost* is $14 + tax per test in addition to the cost of your stay.
 Guests may be required to have their temperature checked with a thermal scanner at various times throughout their stay.